YoriKv/celpix/README.md

   the full set of formats supported by existing tools (YY-CHR, etc).
 - **Compression** - SNES LZ1/LZ2/LZ16, Konami RLE and PackBits, with a decompressed preview overlay and support for editing decompressed pixel data.
+- **Containers & Reshaping** - support for appending multiple files together and then a variety of byte "reshaping" plugins such as merging split ROM chips, deinterleaving, reversing bit order, etc
 - **Editing** - full set of editing tools with undo/redo, copy/paste/etc internally
   and to external editors.
 - **Import & export** - PNG import/export supporting both indexed and RGB.